anymod/guide/docs/guide/form.md

 ## From the library

-AnyMod has dozens of forms to choose from in the [library](https://anymod.com/library?tag=forms).
+AnyMod has dozens of forms to choose from ([see forms](https://anymod.com/mods?tag=forms)).
 These forms will work automatically, unless they specifically mention using with an external service like MailChimp.

 To add a form, choose from the library and click the "Clone" button in the top corner: